apiato/documentation/docs/components/main-components/requests.md

 ### decode

+### decode

-The `decode` property is used for decoding Hashed ID's from the Request.
+The `decode` property is used for decoding Hashed IDs from the Request.

-If you have enabled the HashID feature, most probably you are passing or allowing your users to pass Hashed (encoded) ID's into your application.
+When you enable the [HashID](../../security/hash-id.md) feature, you likely allow users to pass Hashed IDs into your application.
-These IDs need to be decoded somewhere and Apiato has a property on its Requests where you can specify those Hashed ID's in order to decode them before applying the validation rules.
+These IDs need to be decoded at some point, and Apiato provides a property on its Requests where you can specify those Hashed IDs.
+By doing so, Apiato will decode them before applying the validation rules, ensuring that the validation process works seamlessly with Hashed IDs.

 ```php
 class DemoRequest extends ParentRequest